Disassembly & Assembly of heads.

 NEXT: Install the pistons into the bottom of the cylinders until just the skirts & wristpin hole is showing.
 VORN and the arrow on the top of the piston faces FORWARD!
 SOME FEW pistons were mismarked.
 The EXHAUST cutout is the smaller one.
 Then slide the cylinder (if the cylinder uses the very large O-ring at the cylinder bottom install it first) onto the studs; line up the rod wristpin holes.
 Put a few drops of oil (or, assembly lube) on your fingers & oil the wristpin & bores, then install the pin & clip.
 BE SURE that if your clip is sharp on one side & not the other, that it is installed correctly as previously outlined in this article!
 Be sure it is FULLY installed!
 If the pin is tight, heat the piston with a heat gun.
 If the pin is still tight, clean the burrs in the pin bore.
 Once the piston pin is installed & its clip is secure (put a rag in the crankcase hole to keep the pin from flying in there) you are ready to finish installing the cylinder.

 Apply a very thin coating of your sealant of choice (I no longer recommend Hylomar) onto the cylinder base sealing surface & both sides of the shim/gasket/compression-plate (if the bike uses gaskets or compression plates ...information on these is found, in depth, in: http://bmwmotorcycletech.info/cylinders.htm as well as onto the crankcase surface.
 NOTE that the sealant must be VERY thinly applied if you are doing it to all 4 surfaces.
 Some only coat the shim on both sides (if there is a shim).
 Finger-tip applicator is best.
-If you use a brush do NOT allow ANY bristles to remain ...ZERO!!
-Be SURE you know EXACTLY where & how to install the sealant.
+If you use a brush do NOT allow ANY bristles to remain ...none!!
+Be sure you know exactly where & how to install the sealant.
 It is placed very carefully on the cylinder base and especially carefully on the engine case, around the top two studs.
 The top two studs are critical where they meet the engine case.
 The ONLY oil for the rockers, and other parts of the top end, is via the oil that comes to the head along the studs!
 There are tiny oil ports where the top two studs of each cylinder fit into the engine case!

-Apply two or three DROPS of regular non-synthetic (part-synthetic is OK) motor oil to each side of the piston skirt, top and bottom, and the cylinder walls ....smearing it on evenly with your hands.
-I usually put the few drops of oil on my hands, rub my hands together, and then use what is on my hands to very faintly coat the piston and cylinder walls.
+Apply two or three drops of regular non-synthetic (part-synthetic is OK) motor oil to each side of the piston skirt, top and bottom, and the cylinder walls ....smearing it on evenly with your hands.
+I usually put these few drops of oil on my hands, rub my hands together, and then use what is on my hands to very faintly coat the piston and cylinder walls.
 I do NOT use 'assembly lubes' here.

 Lightly oil the pushrod tube rubbers on their outsides so they can slide into position.
-I use a faint smear of silicone grease on the INside of the pushrod tube rubbers, where the pushrod tube fits.
-I use engine oil on the OUTside of the rubbers where they fit into the engine casting.
+I use a faint smear of silicone grease on the inside of the pushrod tube rubbers, where the pushrod tube fits.
+I use engine oil on the outside of the rubbers where they fit into the engine casting.
 Silicone grease is often called, at autoparts stores, silicone dielectric grease, or similar.

 I absolutely will NOT use a beam type torque wrench for this job, unless it is the industrial type, that has a GAUGE on it.